tcllab/tclmake/doc/rules.md

     sources: % :: SCCS/s.%
         exec sccs get $<

-In the ordinary case of an explicit pattern match rule, the target "sources" would be used to construct a target-pattern value "sources" and a dep-pattern value "SCCS/s.sources".
-If there is no file called "SCCS/s.sources", then tclmake goes into a special behavior: it takes the dep-pattern, substitutes the `%` for a `*`, then does a glob search for "SCCS/s.*".
+In the ordinary case of an explicit pattern match rule, the target **sources** would be used to construct a target-pattern value **sources** and a dep-pattern value **SCCS/s.sources**.
+If there is no file called **SCCS/s.sources**, then tclmake goes into a special behavior: it takes the dep-pattern, substitutes the `%` for a `*`, then does a glob search for `SCCS/s.*`.
 Each file name returned from the search will be processed independently in a loop with the target-pattern used as the target and the file name used as the dependency.
 The command associated with the rule will be run once for each file name returned.

 Note that for the special behavior to be enabled, the rule must be a terminator rule with double colons separating the target-pattern from the dep-pattern.
 See **Double-colon rules** below.